RESOURCES FOR OLDER ADULTS

 Administers programs that serve older adults, adults with disabilities, family caregivers, and residents in long-term care facilities throughout the State.
 These services are provided locally by the Area Agencies on Aging (AAA), Medi-Cal Community Based Adult Services (CBAS) centers, or other contracted agencies. available to those over 60 years of age, regardless of income level.

-Field Capable Clinical Service: Older Adult Mental Health Services (FCCS)/DMH - in-home and community based mental health services including psychotherapy, medication prescription/monitoring and case management for adults age 55 and above.
-Clients must meet the low-income requirements determined by the Department of Mental Health.
-Individuals with Medi-Cal, Medicare/Medi-Cal and low income with no insurance are eligible.
+Mental health services include: individual and group counseling available in home, in community and via telehealth for to eligible individuals.
+Individuals with Medi-Cal, Medicare/Medi-Cal and low income and with no insurance are eligible.
 Individuals with a Medicare HMO are not eligible.
 Services are provided at 12821 Victory Boulevard North Hollywood, CA 91606.
-They are nonsectarian and available in English, Russian, Farsi, Hebrew, and Spanish.
-(818) 432-5025.
+They are nonsectarian and available in English, Spanish, Russian, Farsi, and Korean.

-Multipurpose Senior Services Program (MSSP) is a nonsectarian state-funded program which provides a community-based alternative to nursing home care for frail older adults.
+A homeless prevention program is available to those residing in the Metro LA area and West LA area, age 55+ and is focused on those adults living with a hoarding disorder and/or at risk of becoming homeless as a result.
+In additional, JFSLA offers a Multipurpose Senior Services Program (MSSP), which is a nonsectarian state-funded program that provides a community-based alternative to nursing home care for frail older adults.
 MSSP provides and purchases services for eligible clients and their families that enable clients to remain in their homes.
 Nurses and social workers coordinate complete plans of care, arrange and purchase services which assist clients to remain at home safely and independently.
-(818) 765-0530.

 A public service of the U.S. Administration on Aging connecting you to services for older adults and their families.
-Call 1-800-677-1116
+Learn more about support services, housing, elder rights, insurance and benefits, health and transportation.
+The website offers guidance and helpful resources or call 1-800-677-1116.

 MEALS ON WHEELS